-Diary You can use the following table to keep a record of your appointments and activities.
-Further sheets are available from ward staff.
+You can use the following table to keep a record of your appointments and activities.
+Further sheets are available from ward staff and can be kept at the back of your information folder.

-60000000000000000000000000000000000000

-Monday

-Tuesday

-Wednesday lay

-Thursday

-Friday

-Saturday

-Sunday
+Monday Tuesday Wednesday Thursday Friday Saturday Sunday